That's where Energy Performance Certificates, or EPCs, come in. Find out what info it contains, how you can get one and how an EPC can save you money.

 It costs between £60 and £120 to get your property on the EPC register.
 Since costs vary, it is worth shopping around and comparing a few different quotes — as long as you make sure your assessor is registered.

-You can often lower the energy performance certificate cost by getting your assessment done directly rather than through an estate agent.
+You can often lower the cost of getting an Energy Performance Certificate by getting your assessment done directly rather than through an estate agent.
 You can find an assessor in your area by checking on the EPC register.

-If you are looking to sell or rent your property then you absolutely need an EPC certificate.
+If you are looking to sell or rent your property then you absolutely need an energy performance certificate.

-Bear in mind that a lot of newer properties may already have an EPC certificate, and may also be very energy-efficient.
+Bear in mind that a lot of newer properties may already have an Energy Performance Certificate, and may also be very energy-efficient.

 Prospective landlords looking to rent their property must also have an EPC available for tenants to view.
 If they fail to produce one, they could face a fine.

-The only other situation where you need an EPC certificate is if you are looking to receive payments under the Feed-in Tariff scheme for solar panels.
+The only other situation where you need an Energy Performance Certificate is if you are looking to receive payments under the Feed-in Tariff scheme for solar panels.
 Your property must have an EPC rating of ‘D’ or higher to be eligible for Feed-in Tariff payments at the standard rate.

 If you’re looking to sell a property you will need to order an Energy Performance Certificate before you market the property to sell.
 As the property owner, you are responsible for obtaining an EPC for potential buyers.